abhijeetgarai/PW-Skills/README.md

 # PW-Skills
-This is the cloning of PW-Skills website.
+This is the cloning of PW-Skills website using Tailwind CSS.